Wildlife Sanctuaries to Visit in Laos

 • Use a fast shutter speed to freeze animal movement, especially in dynamic environments like jungles or rivers.

-5. Focus on the Eyes: For wildlife portraits, focus on the animal’s eyes to create a strong emotional connection in your photos
+5. Focus on the Eyes: For wildlife portraits, focus on the animal’s eyes to create a strong emotional connection in your photos.

-6. Capture Behavior and Movement<
+6. Capture Behaviour and Movement:

 • Photograph animals in action, such as a bird in flight or a monkey swinging from a tree.